Taccart/amaker-contest-video-capture/src/amaker/calibration/README.md

 # Camera calibration
 The application uses OpenCV for video capture and processing.
 OpenCV requires a camera calibration to be fully operational.
 Read more information at [docs.opencv.org: tutorial py calibration](https://docs.opencv.org/4.x/dc/dbb/tutorial_py_calibration.html)

-To run the calibration, print the chessboard pattern and take multiple pictures of it with your camera, under different angles and distances.
+To run the calibration, print the chessboard pattern [chessboard 7x9 with 20x20 mm squares.pdf](./chessboard 7x9 with 20x20 mm squares.pdf)
+and take multiple pictures of it with your camera, under many angles and distances.

 ***********************************************************************************
 IT'S MANDATORY TO HAVE THE CHESSBOARD PRINTED SHEET FLAT AND WITHOUT ANY FOLDS.
 ***********************************************************************************

-The calibration.py script will create a file called camera_calibration.npz with the camera matrix and distortion coefficients.
+The calibration.py script will create a .npz file with the camera matrix and distortion coefficients.

-This file will be used by the main.py script to undistort images taken with THIS PARTICULAR CAMERA.
+This file will be used to undistort images taken with THIS PARTICULAR CAMERA.